latchbio/latch/docs/source/basics/defining_environment.md

 <br />

 ### Environment Variables
-Environment variables found in the `environment` file will be used to set environment variables inside your workflow environment.
+Environment variables found in an `environment` file will be used to set environment variables inside the workflow environment.

 <details>
 <summary>Example File</summary>